⟵ Back to Articles

 O Divine, You protect my honor.

-You are Nilkantha, Narhari, Narayana, Nilbasan, and Banvari.
+You are Nilakantha, Narahari, Narayana, Nilabasana, and Banavari.1.
 Pause-reflect.

 O Supreme Being, Supreme Ruler, Owner, Auspicious, Air-Consumer,

-Madhava as the Great Light, Madhu-killer, Mandhata, and Mura-Killer as the Emancipator.
+Madhava as the Great Light, Madhu-killer, Mandhata, and Mura-Killer as the Emancipator.1.

-Ocean of compassion, seer of three-tenses, destroyer of bad-deeds.
+Ocean of compassion, Seer of three-tenses, Destroyer of bad-deeds.2.

-I, of bad intellect, take refuge in Your feet; hold my hand to save me.
+I, of bad intellect, take refuge in Your feet; hold my hand to save me.3.1.4

 Commentary

-Prabhu is a master, lord, ruler, or owner who is strong and capable in Indic parlance.
-Prabhu refers to gods and deities as well as chiefs or leaders in Hindu traditions.
-Its connotation is that of the ultimate “god” or “divine.”
+In Indic parlance, Prabhu denotes a master, lord, ruler, or powerful and capable owner.
+Prabhu refers to gods and deities, as well as chiefs or leaders in Hindu traditions.
+The connotation is that of the ultimate "god" or "divine."

-Guru Gobind Singh Sahib, the Sovereign, addresses the 1 as the Prabhu-Divine.
-He proclaims to the world that he seeks the protection from only the 1-Divine; his honor and dignity are with the 1.
-The Sovereign compares his 1-Prabhu to the various gods-prabhus of Hindu traditions.
-Nilkantha is blue-throated Shiva for drinking poison for people.
-Narhari is Narasimha “man-lion,” Vishnu as yoga god.
-Narayana is water-vehicle Vishnu in yogic slumber.
-Nilbasan is blue-dressed, and Banvari is grove-dweller; this refers to blue grove-dweller Krishna, also a Vishnu incarnate.
-My Sovereign equates 1-Divine with all deities; 1 has all their attributes and more, as texts and people identify with.
+Guru Gobind Singh Sahib, The Sovereign, addresses the 1 as the Prabhu-Divine.
+He proclaims to the world that He seeks protection from only the 1-Divine; His honor and dignity lie with the 1.
+The Sovereign compares His 1-Prabhu to the various gods-prabhus of Hindu traditions.
+For instance, Nilakantha refers to the blue-throated Shiva who drank poison for people.
+Narahari refers to Narasimha, "man-lion," and Vishnu is the yoga god.
+Narayana is the water-vehicle of Vishnu in yogic slumber.
+Nilabasana refers to the blue-dressed Krishna.
+Banavari refers to the grove-dweller; it is for Krishna, also an incarnation of Vishnu.
+My Sovereign equates the 1-Divine with all deities; the 1 possesses all their attributes and more, as both texts and people identify with them.

-When will I realize my Sovereign’s 1-Divine as my Divine who transcends what I am entangled in, from vices to aging to sleeplessness to indulgences to hell?
+When will I realize my Sovereign’s 1-Divine as my Divine who transcends what I am entangled in, from vices to aging, sleeplessness to indulgences, and even hell?
 When will I realize my Sovereign's 1-Divine as my Divine whose kindness is much deeper than ours, whose observations are beyond our time reference, and whose capability to eliminate what we perceive as “bad” or “evil” deeds is whole?
 My Sovereign's 1-Divine is creative, fearless, and enemy-less.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.